I don't know what this is Clifton Standards: Mixed Breeds

 I do not support the crossbreeding of established breeds for the creation of new "designer" breeds.
 We have come so far in dog and other domestic animal breeding, and I believe that to step backwards and undo the progressive work of so many dedicated breeders and scientists, simply to produce a dog with marketable traits - which in many cases are false claims - is not responsible in this day and age.

 It has taken hundreds of years to refine each breed - evidence of the poodle is found as far back as 300 years poodlehistory.org.
-Along the way, much has been learned, and many great dogs have resulted, and yes, many poorly bred dogs have also been created - the benefit from all of them however, is that many genes have been tested, retained, or removed, resulting in healthier and more sound animals, and we now have a predictable pool of excellent genetic combinations in the established breeds.
+Along the way, much has been learned, and many great dogs have resulted, and yes, many poorly bred dogs have also been created.
+The benefit from all of them however, is that many genes have been tested, retained, or removed, resulting in healthier and more sound animals, and we now have a predictable pool of excellent genetic combinations in the established breeds.

 If you like the traits of pure bred dog, get a pure bred.
 There are over 158 breeds recognized by the American Kennel Club and another 66 with small US populations and classified as rare or foundation breeds.
 You can obtain an excellent dog from a reputable breeder, or from a breed-specific rescue.
 If you want a mixed breed, please get one from a shelter.
 There are hundreds of thousands of them available through petfinder.com or your local shelter.
 Please don't buy a designer dog.